-Teal-colored pumpkins, whether an actual pumpkin or a simple paper cut out, indicates that the home is participating in the Teal Pumpkin Project.
+Teal-colored pumpkins, whether an actual pumpkin or a simple paper cut out one, indicates that the home is participating in the Teal Pumpkin Project.
 The initiative dedicates the project to children who have severe food allergies, swapping Halloween candy bowls for trick-or-treaters to enjoy.
 Families usually choose to hand out non-food treats such as glow sticks, Halloween stickers, bouncy balls, spider rings, and non-food goodies.
 Why teal?
 Teal is the color of food allergy awareness.

 Why are teal pumpkins important?